 Children learn best when they feel emotionally and physically safe.
-It is extremely important at Broadwood Primary School that every child feels safe at school and is able to flourish in a calm and safe environment.
-We therefore have created a policy that sets out high expectations of behaviour and provides a consistent approach to behaviour management.
+It is extremely important at Broadwood Primary School that every child feels safe at school and is able to flourish in a calm, safe and supportive environment.
+Good behaviour in schools is central to a good education.
+Therefore, we have created a policy that sets out high expectations of behaviour and provides a consistent approach to behaviour management.